 Short Bio

-Raj Panjabi is a distinguished authority in health care, public policy, entrepreneurship, and technology.
+Dr. Raj Panjabi is a distinguished authority in health care, public policy, entrepreneurship, and technology.
 Dr. Panjabi is Senior Partner at Flagship Pioneering and on faculty at Harvard Medical School and Brigham and Women’s Hospital.

 Panjabi served in the Biden-Harris Administration (2021-2023).
-As White House Senior Director and Special Assistant to President Biden, Panjabi served as the top pandemic and health official at the National Security Council.
+As White House Senior Director and Special Assistant to the President, Panjabi served as the top pandemic and health official at the National Security Council.
 He played a pivotal role in the largest vaccination campaign in history against COVID-19 and responses to public health crises, including Mpox, Influenza and Ebola.
 He played a lead role executing the 2022 National Biodefense and American Pandemic Preparedness Plans, coordinating over $12 billion in annual investment across 16 federal agencies in biodefense, including in disease surveillance, diagnostics, therapeutics, vaccines and health systems.
 Panjabi helped oversee implementation of the President’s 2022 Bioeconomy Executive Order, directing federal agencies to drive research and development, streamline regulation, grow manufacturing, and expand markets for biotechnology products, including by leveraging artificial intelligence.

 Dr. Panjabi oversaw implementation of the 2022 U.S. Global Health Security Act, authorizing $5 billion and expanding health investments across 50 countries.
 He co-developed the President’s COVID-19 and health security initiatives with the G7, G20, and regional bodies, including efforts to organize Presidential Summits, launch the Pandemic Fund at the World Bank, negotiate the WHO Pandemic Accord and uphold the UN Biological Weapons Convention.